-These days, the dining room is where all the best communal bonding happen.
-Whether it’s the whole family sharing time on school nights, or ten old — or new — friends on Saturday night gatherings when the water, wine and good fortune is flowing.
-This is a room to be nurtured and revelled in with design essentials and elements that foster conversation and inspire appetites.
+These days, the dining room is where all the best communal bonding happens.
+Whether it’s the whole family sharing time on school nights, or a group of friends gatherings for good food, wine and conversation, the dining room is a space to be nurtured and revelled in with design essentials and elements that foster conversation and inspire appetites.
 Historic moments happen in dining rooms, however familial or worldly those may be.
 And in this era of "food is everything", the dining room has become a most essential room in the house.
 Be imaginative and don’t be afraid to overthink how to create the best dining room space to host all the wonderful things that you — or somebody — is creating in your kitchen.
 The ultimate balance you’re going for: leave plenty of space for both the food and guests to breathe and spread, yet provide just enough style for imaginations to run and inhibitions to dissolve.

 Go Grand for your Table